hiedanoajuu/hiedanoajuu.github.io/source/_posts/lane-in-rain.md

 >
 > Modern Chinese Poetry needs to have new emotions to express and suitable techniques of expression.
 Techniques do not mean arranging words superficially or stuffing a poem with ornate phrases.
 >
-> *— Excerpt from Dai Wanshu, Poetics, translated by Hiedano Ajuu.*
+> *— Excerpt from Dai Wanshu, Poetics, translated by Ajuu Hieda.*